Fair profit sharing ratios of Islamic investment contracts: PL sharing - musharakah contract

-A {\em musharakah} contract is a partnership between two or several partners to combine their assets, their labour, or their liabilities in order to make profits.
-The share contribution of each partner to the capital must be determined in advance.
-The profit sharing ratios are determined according to an agreement between the partners and may be amended at any time before the maturity.
-However, losses are absorbed by all the partners, proportionally to their contribution to the capital.
-Our aim in this section is to determine the $c$-fair profit sharing ratios between the partners of a {\em PL sharing - musharakah} contract.
+In a {\em musharakah} contract, two or more partners combine their assets, labour or liabilities in order to generate profits.
+The share of each partner's capital must be determined in advance.
+The profit-sharing ratios are agreed by the partners and can be amended before the contract matures.
+However, all partners absorb losses in proportion to their capital contribution.
+A {\em musharakah} is said to be {\em diminishing} if one partner promises to gradually purchase the other partner's equity share until the title is fully transferred.

+In this section, we will determine fair profit-sharing ratios between partners in a {\em PL-sharing musharakah} contract.